mitre/saf-training/src/stig-development/index.md

 ## Ready to Start?

 ::: tip Begin Learning
-Start your journey into stig development.
+Start your journey into STIG development.

 [Begin Lesson 2 →](02.md)
 :::